99North/Todo-App/README.md

-# 🚀 Elegant Todo App
+# 🚀 Taskflow Todo App

 A beautiful, modern todo application built with React and Tailwind CSS.
 Designed for daily productivity with an elegant glassmorphism UI.